YasheerahYaqoot/acm_project/README.md

 - Press Play and wait until there is a message with the IP address.
 Compare it with the IP in `SlidingMode/Main.ipynb` file in Unity part.
 - When the Unity environment is ready - start sending the trajectory of the quadcopter.
 ### Running MPC
-- Install dependencies: `pip install casadi`
 - The file `Morphogear_MPC/Morphogear_MPC.py` is the main run file
 - `Morphogear_MPC/Simulation_2D.py` is used to visualize 2D xy-plane movement.
 - `Morphogear_MPC/Walking_Simulation_2D.py` is used to visualize 2D xz-plane legs simulation.
 - The two visualization files are already imported in the main run file and need not to be run.
-(Although all 3 files are to be saved in the same directory)
-- At the end of the main run file, you have to chose which visualization you want to see.
+- At the end of the main run file, There are two visualisations available.
+The first is the 2D xy-plane simulation and the second is the 2D xz-plane simulation.
+First simulation is chosen by default.
+You can change it in `Morphogear_MPC/Morphogear_MPC.py` yourself for second simulation.
 - `MPC_Results/mpc_vicon_data.txt`, `MPC_Results/non_mpc_vicon_data.txt`, `MPC_Results/planned_path_data.txt` contain the data points obtained through Unity Simulation for a straight line trajectory.
 This data is used to plot the error graph using `MPC_Results/plotting_simulation.py`.

 - Clone the repository